Simon (2004 film)

-Simon is a 2004 Dutch drama film directed by Eddy Terstall.
+Simon is a 2004 Dutch drama film written and directed by Eddy Terstall.

 The story is about two male friends, one heterosexual and one gay.
 Same sex marriage and euthanasia are prominent themes of the film.
 The film has won three Golden Calves, for Best Actor (Cees Geel), Best Director (Eddy Terstall) and Best Feature Film, as well as the Audience Award (Eddy Terstall) of the Netherlands Film Festival.
-It was also the Dutch entry for the Oscars in 2005.
+It was also the Dutch entry for the Oscars in 2005, but it was not nominated.

 Plot

 One of the characters is Camiel, a gay dentist who marries his lover and the other is Simon (Cees Geel), a heterosexual drugs dealer and lady magnet.
 They become close friends in the late 1980s, but Camiel does something that interrupts their friendship.

 After fourteen years Camiel and Simon meet again, but Simon is now terminally ill with cancer.

 Simon has a daughter, Joy (Nadja Hüpscher) and a son, Nelson (Stijn Koomen).
 They develop a friendship with Camiel and his husband and after Simon's death Camiel adopts them.